These pages show our different measures of young participation in higher education by local areas.

 What can I find on these pages?

-- these pages look at two area-based measures of young participation: the historical POLAR (the participation of local areas) and TUNDRA (tracking underrepresentation by area)
+These pages look at our area-based measures of young participation, including the historical measure, POLAR (the participation of local areas) and newer measure, TUNDRA (tracking underrepresentation by area).

 After consideration and improvements made from previous publications of TUNDRA, the latest update to TUNDRA is no longer marked as experimental.
 TUNDRA is an enhanced area-based measure which uses individualised data and tracks individuals from Key Stage 4 to higher education.

-It allows for improved calculations of participation rates and provides more consistency across our measures as well as with related DfE participation statistics.
-TUNDRA also restricts its population to English state-funded mainstream schools, which improves targeting by allowing us to unmask pockets of low participation.
+TUNDRA allows for improved calculations of participation rates and provides more consistency across our measures as well as with related DfE participation statistics.
+It also restricts its population to English state-funded mainstream schools, which improves targeting by allowing us to unmask pockets of low participation.

 We will not be making any changes or updates to the POLAR4 methodology and there will be no POLAR5.
 However, we will continue to include POLAR4 in our updates to our postcode look-up.
 As a result it will still be possible to find the POLAR4 quintile associated with both existing and new postcodes.